carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 {: .bash}

-Go ahead and run the for loop.
+Go ahead and run the `for` loop.
 It should take a few minutes for Trimmomatic to run for each of our four input files.
-Once it's done running, take a look at your directory contents.
+Once it's done, take a look at your directory contents.
 You'll notice that even though we ran Trimmomatic on file `JP4D` before running the for loop, there is only one set of files for it.
 Because we matched the ending `_R1.fastq.gz`, we re-ran Trimmomatic on this file, overwriting our first results.
 That's ok, but it's good to be aware that it happened.

 ~~~
 $ ls